GBlanch/fCC-Information-Security/README.md

-# Information Security with HelmetJS
+# freeCodeCamp Information Security certification

-This is the boilerplate for the Information Security lessons.
-Instructions for completing these lessons start at https://www.freecodecamp.org/learn/information-security/information-security-with-helmetjs/

----

-<ins>Note</ins>: This repo is the staring point of the entire IS certification, and it covers mainly the section `Information Security with HelmetJS`
+This repo is the staring point of the entire IS certification, and it covers mainly the section `Information Security with HelmetJS`

 For some other challenges nonetheless, other web apps needed to be hosted and so I created respectives repo for these: